SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/interview_project_roadmap.md

 * Introduce the development process
 * Define roles and responsibilities
-* Identify the single decisionmaker <-- most important
+* Identify the single decisionmaker (most important)
 * Define the requirements—including things we'll need in the future
 * Discuss MVPs and select the maturity model level
 * Discuss "change orders"—establish a process for changing the scope of the process